Sullivan008/CSharp-WordsCounter/README.md

 **What Is This?**

-Character Counter is an online character and word counting tool which is available in **English** and **Hungarian** and all results are immediately shown and it is ridiculously easy to use and of course.
+Character Counter is an online character and word counting tool which is available in **English** and **Hungarian** and all results are immediately shown and it is ridiculously easy to use.

 **How Is It Used?**